Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

     Ink is better than the best memory.

 This documentation is written in markdown and translated into static html pages using [mkdocs](https://www.mkdocs.org/).
-There is a single configuration file holding the pages structure as well as specification of the theme and extensions.
+A single configuration file holds the pages structure as well as specification of the theme and extensions.
 This file is `mkdocs.yaml`.

-All essential files (markdown pages, graphics, configuration, theme, etc.) are managed within a git repository which makes it quite easy to contribute to this documentation.
+All essential files (markdown pages, graphics, configuration, theme, etc.) are managed within a Git repository which makes it quite easy to contribute to this documentation.
 In principle, there are three possible ways how to contribute to this documentation.
 These ways are outlined below.

-Please refer to the [content guide lines page](content_guide_lines.md) regarding markdown syntax and writing style.

-Even though we try to cover all aspects of working with the ZIH systems and keep the documentation up to date, you might miss something.
-In principle, there are three possible ways how you can contribute to this documentation as outlined below.

-## Content Rules
+## Content Guide Lines

-To ensure a high-quality and consistent documentation and to make it easier for readers to understand all content, we set some [content rules](content_rules.md).
-Please follow these rules when contributing!
+To ensure a high-quality and consistent documentation and to make it easier for readers to understand all content, we set some [content guide lines](content_guide_lines.md).
+Please follow these rules regarding markdown syntax and writing style when contributing!
 Furthermore, reviewing your changes take less time and your improvements appear faster on the official documentation.

 !!! note